 In this video, the salesperson or manager should offer a sincere thank you, share contact information in case the customer has any questions, and ask for a referral.
 This extra, thoughtful step may just provide the impetus that your customer needs to promote their positive shopping experience with a friend or family member.

 These are just a few of the many ways to use video in your video strategy.
 The bottom line is that generating leads is a proven benefit of video marketing, but in order to maximize your videos’ potential, you need to start with the end in mind and have a well-thought-out strategy in place.

 About the Author

-Tim James is COO of Flick Fusion Video Marketing.
+Tim James is the COO of Flick Fusion Video Marketing.
 James is a dynamic sales and marketing strategist with more than 20 years of success in driving revenue growth for auto dealers.
 He is one of the auto industry’s leading authorities on the use of video marketing strategies throughout the entire online merchandising and sales process.